 Folegandros is reachable only by sea.
-This is a significant reason why it has retained so much of it’s charm – it is not reachable by plane thus not subject to mass tourism.
+This is a significant reason why it has retained so much of its charm – it is not reachable by plane, thus not subject to mass tourism.
 Getting there is all part of the fantastic journey.
 Always give yourself at least a little flex time when planning travel.
 If you need extra help in planning your trip, it's a good idea to speak with a travel agent in Greece, as they are very familiar with boat travel, estimated times between airport and port, etc. All our tips about traveling to Folegandros are below.

 There are two kinds of ferries traveling to Folegandros from Piraeus.
 Please note: ferry fees are estimated in EUROS.

 Ferry schedules are confirmed in spring, closer to the time of the workshop, but you can plan around the times listed at the ferry website here, as they are similar each year.

-Be sure to check ferry schedules and revisit the ferry websites as we approach the workshop dates, as the schedules may shift slightly.
+Be sure to check ferry schedules and revisit the ferry websites as we approach the workshop dates, as schedules and fees may shift slightly.
 You can purchase ferry tickets in advance.

-Please consult the ferry websites for information about purchasing ferry tickets:
+Please consult the ferry websites for information about purchasing and picking up your ferry tickets:

-Plan on arriving in ATHENS with time to travel by ferry boat on June 17th (morning) from Piraeus (the port of Athens) to Folegandros (or earlier if you wish to arrive earlier than the workshop start date).
+Plan on arriving in ATHENS with time to travel by ferry boat from PIRAEUS (the port of Athens) to Folegandros.

 Another Travel Option: